 Lion’s mane has a unique appearance, so it's easy to differentiate it from other types of mushrooms.
 However, an inexperienced forager may not be able to tell the difference between Hericium erinaceus and other Hericium species.

-People often confuse lion’s mane (Hericium erinaceus) for Hericium americanum (bears head tooth fungus) and Hericium coralloides (coral tooth mushroom) when foraging.
+People often confuse lion’s mane (Hericium erinaceus) for Hericium americanum (bears head tooth fungi) and Hericium coralloides (coral tooth mushroom) when foraging lion’s mane.
 Some say the appearance of the lion’s mane mushroom resembles the hen of the woods (maitake) fungus when past its prime.